 - 4 poached eggs

-- Heat 1 tbsp oil in a medium saucepot over medium-high heat.
+- Heat 1 tablespoon oil in a medium saucepot over medium-high heat.
 Add the chopped red onion and saute until softened, about 3-4 minutes.
-Add 2 tsp minced garlic, 1 tbsp tomato paste, 1 tsp smoked paprika, ½ tsp fennel, ½ tsp oregano, and ½ cup lentils, stirring to combine.
+Add 2 teaspoon minced garlic, 1 tablespoon tomato paste, 1 teaspoon smoked paprika, ½ teaspoon fennel, ½ teaspoon oregano, and ½ cup lentils, stirring to combine.
 Add ½ cup red wine and bring to a simmer.
 Continue to cook until almost all of the red wine has evaporated.

 - Add 2 cups vegetable broth and bring to a boil.
 Reduce heat to medium-low, cover the pot and continue to cook for 15-20 minutes or until the lentils are tender and the liquid has evaporated.

 - Meanwhile, make the black pepper yogurt.
-Combine ½ cup yogurt with 1 tsp freshly cracked black pepper.
+Combine ½ cup yogurt with 1 teaspoon freshly cracked black pepper.
 Set aside.

 - Poach the eggs.